• Youth Transportation Safety Program

 • You can be ticketed for not wearing a safety belt – even if you are sitting in the back seat.
 If you are in a state that does not have a primary seat belt law (police can’t pull you over just for not wearing a seat belt) check to verify if there is a law that requires anyone under the age of 18 to be buckled up.
 Visit here for more seatbelt laws.

-• A safety belt does not protect you when it’s not worn properly (2).
+• A seat belt does not protect you when it’s not worn properly (4).

-• A safety belt is your best and last protection if you are in an accident
+• A safety belt is your best and last protection if you are in a crash.

 • Get in the habit of always putting your safety belt on every time you get into a vehicle.
 No matter where you are sitting or the distance you are going.

-• Ask your passengers to buckle up also.
+• Ask your passengers to buckle up too.
 You are responsible for their safety.

 Sources: